pung-project/pung/README.md

 # Compiling Pung

-Pung is written in [Rust](https://www.rust-lang.org/) and compiles under the nightly compiler.
+Pung is written in [Rust](https://www.rust-lang.org/) and compiles under the nightly compiler (nighly is required for our benchmarking framework).
-To set the nightly compiler as default simply run:
+If you wish to use the nightly compiler as default simply run:

 ```sh
 $ rustup install nightly